endurancetrio/endurancetrio-tracker/README.md

 ### Swagger UI & API Documentation

-Access the interactive API documentation at [`/swagger-ui.html`](http://localhost:8081/swagger-ui.html) when the application is running.
-This interface allows you to:
+Access the interactive API documentation at [`/openapi/`](http://localhost:8081/openapi/) when the application is running.
+This graphic interface allows you to:

 - Explore all available endpoints within the **Tracker** domain.
 - View request/response models (e.g., `TrackingDataDTO`).